iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/6sem/entrepreneurship_development.md

-# Syllabus

-## ENTREPRENEURSHIP DEVELOPMENT

-### Course Objective

-After the completion of this course, students will be able to understand the basic idea of entrepreneurship development and its importance for individuals, organizations, and society.
-They will also be able to act in an entrepreneurial manner in a variety of contexts and situations with a better understanding of the process of business creation, conceiving, and planning the new venture.

-### Course Outline

 1. **Introduction to enterprise, entrepreneur, and entrepreneurship development (3 hours)**
     * Importance and evolution of enterprises
     * Evolution, theories, and themes of entrepreneurship development.